saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-active-record-intro-artist-model-step1.md

 Active Record will be a "translator" between what data the user requests and our database.
 It'll generate the complex SQL queries for us.

-To use a restaurant metaphor:
+To use a restaurant metaphor (a figure of speech in which a word or phrase is applied to an object or action to which it is not literally applicable.):

 - The user is the customer
 - Active Record is the waiter that takes our request to the kitchen